 - What do I need to do when I am ready to move out of my rental unit?

 The rental agreements and addendum will include information on how to properly give CPM notice of a pending move out.
 Below are a few of the key items you will need to be aware of.

 - Residents must give at least a 30 day notice of their plans to move.
 We have forms available our offices and they are available online.
 A written, dated and signed letter which includes your current address and date of the intended to move is also adequate.
 We will need the resident’s forwarding address in order to return any refundable deposits.
 The notice may be faxed to 541-776-4589 (Medford), 541-482-1118 (Ashland) or 541-955-5038 (Grants Pass).
-You can also use the online 30 Day Notice (30 Day Notice Link) or drop it off at any of our offices.

 - It is the resident’s responsibility to have the utilities turned out of their name(s) on the day they move out.
 Do not turn them off early or you may be charged a reconnection fee.